-Currently, preparation of the final implementation report to the Government is underway.
-The implementation assessment will inform the drafting process of the next National Action Plan, set to begin in 2023.
+The preparation of the final implementation report of Slovenia's second National Action Plan on the implementation of the UN Security Council resolutions on Women, Peace and Security 2018-2020 is underway.
+The implementation assessment will inform the drafting process of the next National Action Plan.

 In 2019, Slovenia has established a Centre for Education and Training for Participation in Peacekeeping Operations and Missions that, among others, provides trainings on women, peace and security.
 This Centre provides at least one training on WPS Agenda per year.
-In 2022, such training course took place in March.
+In 2023, such training course took place in March.

-The general national policy on gender equality, which applies also to the Slovenian Armed Forces (SAF) employment conditions for personnel, was issued at the very beginning of the independent Republic of Slovenia (RS) in 1991.
+The general national policy on gender equality, which applies also to the Slovenian Armed Forces (SAF) employment conditions for personnel, was issued at the very beginning of the independent Republic of Slovenia in 1991.
 Even though Slovenia and the SAF has undergone through some establishment and development processes in the first years there were no lawfully forbidden areas for female personnel nor programs or branches excluding participation of women in the SAF.
 The same is valid today.
 Women are represented throughout the structure, from the tactical to the strategic levels of command, including decision-making positions both in Slovenia and abroad.
-The highest rank of Major General in the SAF is held by a woman since 2018 and in 2018 she was also the first woman among NATO's chief of defence appointed as Chief of the General staff of the SAF (CHOD).
+The highest rank of Major General in the SAF is held by a woman since 2018 and in 2018 she was also the first woman among NATO's Chief of defence appointed as Chief of the General Staff of the SAF (CHOD).
+In 2022 SAF appointed second woman on position of Brigadier General as Chief of Staff (COS) of the Force Command of the SAF.

 Female members of the SAF have been deployed to international operations and missions since the deployment of the first Slovenian contingent in 1997.
 Integration of gender perspective is applied through different processes, such as education, pre-deployment training and operational planning, among others.
-From 2000 to 2022 the percentage of women in SAF structure has ranged between 14 and 16,6 percent.
+From 2000 to 2023 the percentage of women in SAF structure has ranged between 14 and 17 percent.
 The overall percentage of women in the SAF structure has gradually increased through the years.
-In the year 2020 there were 9,2 percent of women deployed in overall deployments, and within Nato-led operations and missions 9,7 percent.
+In the year 2023 there were 9,2 % of women deployed in overall deployments, and within NATO-led missions 6,3 %.

-The first document related directly to the implementation of the UNSCR 1325 in the SAF was the CHOD's Directive for the Implementation of UN Security Council Resolutions 1325 and 1820, which was issued by General staff of the SAF in 2009.
-The new Directive for the implementation of the Agenda 1325 on Women, Peace and Security and integration of gender perspective in the SAF was issued by the General staff of SAF in May 2020.
+The first document related directly to the implementation of the UNSCR 1325 in the SAF was the CHOD's Directive for the Implementation of UN Security Council Resolutions 1325 and 1820, which was issued by General Staff of the SAF in 2009.
+The new Directive for the implementation of the Agenda 1325 on Women, Peace and Security and integration of gender perspective in the SAF was issued by the General Staff of SAF in May 2020.
 The main focus and goal of the Directive is the meaningful role of SAF female personnel in decision-making processes, representation of both men and women in international operations and missions, increased awareness on gender perspective, prevention of sexual and gender based violence and education & training on UNSCR 1325 and gender perspective for all SAF members.

-In SAF important achievements have been made with regard to systematic education on women, peace and security as well as training of their gender advisers since 2014; the latter, together with the establishment of a permanent position of a gender adviser in the General Staff of the Slovene Armed Forces in 2015, resulted in the forming of a network of gender advisers from the tactical to the operational and strategic level.
+In SAF important achievements have been made with regard to systematic education on women, peace and security as well as training of their gender advisers since 2014; the latter, together with the establishment of a permanent position of a gender adviser in the

+General Staff of the Slovene Armed Forces in 2015, resulted in the forming of a network of gender advisers from the tactical to the operational and strategic level.